Skip to main content

 1. Navigate to Data > Datasets.

-2. Find the desired Dataset and click its three-dot menu.
-A dropdown will appear.
+2. Find the dataset and select its option (three-dot) menu.

-3. Click either Share Data with my Organization or Unshare with my Organization.
-A modal will appear.
+3. Select either Share Data with my Organization or Unshare with my Organization to open a modal.

-4. Click to confirm your choice in the modal and you will return to Data > Datasets.
+4. Confirm your choice in the modal and return to Data > Datasets.

-Note: If unshared, any existing datasets and/or dataset views created from this dataset will no longer be available to users building charts and metrics.
-Any existing charts and metrics that have a dependency on this dataset will no longer show any data.
+Note: If unshared, any existing datasets and dataset views created from this dataset are no longer available to users building charts and metrics.
+Any existing charts and metrics that have a dependency on this dataset no longer display data.

 Delete a Dataset